parisleaf/wp.parisleaf.com/README.md

 #### Why is the wp-content/themes/parisleaf directory empty?

-wp.parisleaf.com is only half of the parisleaf.com website - the frontend is controlled entirely by the Node.js server setup on the [parisleaf.com repository](https://github.com/parisleaf/parisleaf.com).
+This repository is only half of the parisleaf.com website - the frontend theme is controlled entirely by the Node.js server setup on the [parisleaf.com repository](https://github.com/parisleaf/parisleaf.com).

 #### How do I update the WordPress core?

 The WordPress core is treated as a dependency, and the permitted versions are defined in composer.json.
 Run `composer update` to automatically update the core according to those version definitions.
-See [composer documentation](https://getcomposer.org/doc/01-basic-usage.md) for more information.
+See the [composer documentation](https://getcomposer.org/doc/01-basic-usage.md) and [this article](https://roots.io/using-composer-with-wordpress/) for more information.

 #### How do I update the WordPress plugins?

-Like the WordPress core, plugins are treated as a dependency, and are managed via composer.
+Like the WordPress core, WordPress plugins are treated as dependencies, and are managed via composer.
 Run `composer update` to automatically update all plugins.
 See [composer documentation](https://getcomposer.org/doc/01-basic-usage.md) for more information.

 #### I'm experiencing problems accessing WP-API routes after a new deploy.